collective/collective.recipe.solrinstance/README.rst

 The following options only apply if ``collective.recipe.solrinstance:mc`` is specified.
 They are optional if the normal recipe is being used.
+All options defined in the solr-instance section will we inherited to cores.
+A core could override a previous defined option.

 cores
     A list of identifiers of Buildout configuration sections that correspond